SeaGL/organization/meetings/2025/20250414-cross-comm.md

 -->

 #### Attendee Experience (AX)
-- we determined major items that need to get done
-  - probably not starting until after lfnw
-- [ ] inventory meeting around lfnw
-  - look for aj's magic 8-ball sticker box
-- Robin agreed to do TeaGL again this year

 #### A/V & DevOps
-- "so much has happened"
-- videos are almost uploaded
-  - thanks sen and andrew
-  - total wall clock time over 21 hours
-- osuosl provisioned postgresql databases for us
-- migrated entirely off aws to osuosl
-  - haven't deleted things yet, but backed up and ready to
-- have instance of vaultwarden for credentials
-  - if you want to test, let AJ know
-  - eventually will replace 1password, probably
-- working on identity provider for single sign on
-- in process of setting up task management platform
-- looking at alternative solutions for Jitsi and Etherpad
-- [ ] windmill automation of volunteer onboarding (AJ)

 #### Finance
-- had a meeting with osi
-- building out this year's budget
-  - mainly relying on data from last year
-  - potentially losing $1000/yr bill from AWS

 #### IDEA
-- don't have anyone focusing on this at the moment, but looking for someone to focus on it.
-- would love to get something out that's been thought about by the CfP.
-  - q: like a Code of Conduct?
-  - a: no, an IDEA-specific plan for doing diversity, inlusion, access type stuff.
-  - for example in Pretalx, we get to decide what questions we ask; going through them with an IDEA lens specifically.

 #### Partnerships
-- did a starbestfit and threw one of those links into the main Element chat.
-- had a meeting!
-  - hopefully will have a meeting set up this week or next week.
-  - meet weekly for this month to get stuff set up, then biweekly after.
-- Salt working on the prospectus.
-- Ted Matsumoro from Linux Professional Institute asked about sponsoring
-  - Reach out ASAP
-  - [ ] Dina will share email
-- LinuxFest Northwest is at the end of the month.
-  - we have a table there (Salt assumes??).
-  - SeaGL has been on the website since November...
-  - already planning for this, they will let us know if there's anything else that needs to be done.
-  - Dina can give us all this info we need about tabling and stuff.

 #### Policy & Protocol
-- no updates
-- discuss photo policy?
-(From AX meeting)

 #### Programming & Flow
-- two document lists of keynote speakers to vote on have been created
-  - experienced keynote speakers list: https://cloud.seagl.org/index.php/f/45326
-  - new keynote speakers list: https://cloud.seagl.org/index.php/f/45239
-- voting campaign started and will last for two weeks, but best to finish voting asap so that we can send out emails and be able to publisize CFP by end of April.
-  - please vote: (link redacted)
-- we are planning to launch CFP at LFNW
-- AV should check settings in PreTalx before CFP launches
-  - there were issues with mailing last year

 #### Promotion & Outreach
-- working on organizing a recurring meeting
-- urgent items:
-  - [ ] Update all socials banners from last year
-  - [ ] Start working on CFP poster
-- look into Linux Magazine ad
-- make sure there is an email on the next handout/flier

 #### Volunteers
-- did some work on specific job descriptions
-  - Prioritize
-  - Physical vs mental
-  - Pre-conference/conference
-  - Experienced volunteer needed?
-- added Partnerships jobs requested by chair
-- setup biweekly meetings in the calendar

 ### New Items